lemoinep/AI_AnomalyDetectionNetworkMonitoring/README.md

 - ScanBluetoothInformation3D.py: Scans Bluetooth devices, collects signal data from multiple positions, and uses trilateration to estimate and visualize their 3D locations.

+- RealTimeIPVisualizer.py : This program visualizes IP addresses in real-time as colored 3D cubes based on their frequency, combining the last two octets in the Z-coordinate, with interactive tooltips showing full IP details.
+This allows you to see what's going on on your PC.